FrancoSpeziali/db-wizards/PART_1.md

 ### Task 9 - Linking the Wizard schema with the MagicSpell schema

 A wizard would be no fun without spells, am I right?

-Let's give each wizard the ability to learn spells
+Let's give each wizard the ability to learn spells.

-We will reference the MagicSpell model by the `ObjectId`

 1. Add a new field `spells`.
 This will contain a reference to the MagicSpell model.
-Assign an empty object to this field.

-2. Add a property `type`, and assign it the `ObjectId` type
+2. Set the type to `ObjectId`

-3. Add a property `ref` and assign it the `MagicSpell` collection
+3. Add a `ref` to the `MagicSpell` collection

 > Now each wizard can have a spell assigned to them

 ### Task 10 - Extending each wizard's knowledge of spells

-Unfortunately what we've done here will only allow each wizard to have access to 1 spell, but we want to give them the ability to hold multiple spells
+Unfortunately each wizard has access to 1 spell, but we want to give them the ability to hold multiple spells

 Wrap the object you assigned to the field `spells` inside an array.

-> This will make field `spells` an array of `ObjectId`'s
+This will make `spells` an array of `ObjectId`'s.